Solution of the $\kappa$-deformed Dirac equation with vector and scalar interactions in the context of spin and pseudospin symmetries: The -deformed Dirac equation with couplings

 In this configuration, Eq. (\ref{dirackp}) reads

 with

 and

-where the matrices (\ref{sigma1})-(\ref{sigma3}) are now given in cylindrical coordinates, $\gamma _{r}=i\sigma _{\varphi }$, $\gamma _{\varphi }=-is\sigma _{r}$, with \cite{EPJC.2015.75.321}
+where the matrices (\ref{sigma1})-(\ref{sigma3}) are now given in cylindrical coordinates, $\gamma_{r}=i\sigma_{\varphi}$, $ \gamma_{\varphi}=-is\sigma_{r}$, with \cite{EPJC.2015.75.321}

-For convenience, we will attribute expressions to functions $\nu \left( r\right) $ and $w\left( r\right) $ in Eq. (\ref{diracsp}) only in the next section, when we treat analysis of spin and pseudo-spin symmetries.
+We will attribute expressions to functions $\nu \left(r\right)$ and $ w\left(r\right) $ in Eq. (\ref{diracsp}) in the next section, when we treat analysis of spin and pseudo-spin symmetries.
 We will argue after that only some particular choices for these functions will lead to a differential equation that admits an exact solution.